Matheuslm10/vending-machine/README.md

 ## :sparkles: The Project

-The Observable design pattern - in front-end development - is very useful, for example, when: changes in the state of a component may require other components to change; the actual set of components is unknown or changes dynamically.
+The Observer design pattern - in front-end development - is very useful, for example, when: changes in the state of a component may require other components to change; the actual set of components is unknown or changes dynamically.
 These are some of the reasons why frontend frameworks like React.js and Vue.js implement this pattern "under the hood".

 I built this project to put into practice the concepts I learned about this design pattern.
 This project doesn't have a user interface.